NoBlackBoxes/LastBlackBox/course/README.md

 - [Bootcamp](bootcamp/README.md): A one-week intensive introduction to the essentials of modern technology and neuroscience.

-- [Build a Brain](buildabrain/README.md): Designed for secondary school age students (14+), this hands-on course shows you how recent advances in science and technology have made it possible for humans to create intelligent machines...by building you own.
+- [Build a Brain](buildabrain/README.md): Designed for secondary school age students, this hands-on course shows you how recent advances in science and technology have made it possible for humans to create intelligent machines...by building you own.

 - [Own Phone](ownphone/README.md): ***-Under Development-*** Get your "smartphone license"!
 Demonstrate to your parents/friends that you can take control of your digital tools...before they take control you.